spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 public string $property
 ```

-It is also possible to write rules down in a dedicated method on the data object, this can come in handy when you want
-to construct a custom rule object which isn't possible with attributes:
+It is also possible to write rules down in a dedicated method on the data object.
+This can come in handy when you want to construct a custom rule object which isn't possible with attributes:

 ```php
 class SongData extends Data